iifl-logo

 (ii) any Board vacancies that are to be filled.

 It also reviews and discusses all matters pertaining to candidates and evaluates the candidates.
-The Nomination and Remuneration Committee coordinates and oversees the annual selfevaluation of the Board and of individual directors.
+The nomination and remuneration committee coordinates and oversees the annual selfevaluation of the Board and of individual directors.

 The nomination and remuneration committees charterand policy are available on our website.

-33. POLICY ON THE DIRECTORS APPOINTMENT AND REMUNERATION
+32. POLICY ON THE DIRECTORS APPOINTMENT AND REMUNERATION

-We affirm that the remuneration paid to the directors is as per the terms laid out in the Nomination and Remuneration Policy of the Company.
+We affirm that the remuneration paid to the Directors during the year is in accordance with the terms and conditions laid out in the said policy

-34. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS
+33. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS

 During the year under review,